 This show provides examples of

-- Backup Twin: Parodied with the return of Peter in trying to explain why the twin hadn't been mentionned before.
-Peter n°1 and Peter n°2 had the misfurtone of having the same clothes, so, when one wanted to go out, the other had to stay at home in his underwear.
+- Backup Twin: Parodied with the return of Peter in trying to explain why the twin hadn't been mentioned before.
+Peter n°1 and Peter n°2 had the misfortune of having the same clothes, so, when one wanted to go out, the other had to stay at home in his underwear.

 - Cliffhanger: Some of the episode endings.
-Played for laugh of course.
+Played for laughs of course.

-- Converse with the Unconscious: Lampshaded when Brett says he probably look ridiculous talking to Criquette while she’s uncounscious.
+- Converse with the Unconscious: Lampshaded when Brett says he probably looks ridiculous talking to Criquette while shes unconscious.
 She nods.